staysub/helm-command-action/README.md

-# Helm push action
+2# Helm command action

-This action packages one or more helm charts and publish them to your chart registry
+This action executes any desired command you want after login in your registry
 1. OCI registries : ***Supported***
 2. Chartmusem : ***Supported***
 3. Should work for pretty much any other registry (if it doesn't, please open an issue)